walkabillylab/sprawl_score/README.md

 ## Chapter 5: Metadata

-The CANUE website provides the final composite sprawl index for each Census Tract as well as the indicators used to create the index (in a CSV file).
-In total, 11 variables are provided by CANUE.
+The CANUE website provides the final composite sprawl index for each Census Tract as well as additional information from the posterior distribution.
+In total, 5 variables are provided.
 Table 2 shows the name and a short description of each variable.

 <table class="tg">
   <tr>